-Going by these examples, the end times will reflect the period of Noah, when people were living for themselves.
+Going by these examples, the End Times will reflect the period of Noah, when people were living for themselves.
 Other passages mention wars, upheaval and suffering.
-I don’t know about you, but that could describe a lot of dark periods in human history, whether we’re talking about the Inquisition, the Holocaust, or the current genocide going on in Africa.
+That could describe a lot of dark periods in human history, whether we’re talking about the Inquisition, the Holocaust, or the genocide in Africa.
 So as much as we might try to figure out the exact timing of Jesus’ return, God is truly the only one who knows.

 This next portion of Scripture is a little longer, but worth the read.
 It comes from 1 Thessalonians 5.